vikkumar2021/Cryptopunks/README.md

 2. On the command line, change directories to the root of this repository/folder.
+The below steps are intended to be completed on the command line interface.

 `cd ~/Downloads/Cryptopunks/`

+To ensure you're in the correct directory, when you run the `ls` command you should see the Dockerfile as well as this current README.md file listed.

 3. Build a Docker image named cryptopunks-app using the following command on the command line.
 Please note this image is about ~2GB large but it can be deleted later as described on step 4.
 In the event of an error, ensure that buildKit is set to True on your Docker installation.
 [This link](https://stackoverflow.com/questions/64221861/an-error-failed-to-solve-with-frontend-dockerfile-v0) may be helpful.